0cjs/fpwf/src/index.md

   they are not, e.g., leaving out fields.
 * Build an Antlr parser for PDF documents, generating an internal data structure for analysis, modification and rewriting.
+* Design a presentation or course that would take apart a language (Ruby is an obvious candidate) in to its bits, à la CTM, comparing with other languages (e.g. Clojure for operator overloading, Java for typed vs. untyped, Prolog for logic, Haskell for most-common-control-structure, C++ for ???).